Tree-valued resampling dynamics: Martingale Problems and applications: Introduction

-Markov dynamics with values in the space of ``infinite'' or continuum trees have been constructed only recently.
-These include excursion path valued Markov processes with continuous sample paths - which can therefore be thought of as tree-valued diffusions - as investigated in \cite{MR1814427, MR1891060, MR1959795}, and dynamics working with real-trees, for example, the so-called {\em root growth with re-grafting} (\cite{EvaPitWin2006}), the so-called {\em subtree prune and re-graft move} (\cite{EvaWin2006}) and the limit {\em random mapping} (\cite{math.PR/0701657}).
-While the RGRG have a projective property allowing for an explicit construction of the Feller semi-group as the limit semi-group of ``finite'' tree-valued dynamics arising in an algorithm for constructing uniform spanning trees, the SPR and the limit random mapping were constructed as candidates of the limit of ``finite'' tree-valued dynamics using Dirichlet forms.
-Unfortunately, Dirichlet forms are often inadequate for proving convergence theorems.
-Hence in order to be able to show that indeed the tree-valued Moran dynamics converge to the tree-valued Fleming-Viot dynamics, we use the characterization of the tree-valued dynamics as solutions of well-posed martingale problems.
-This is the first example in the literature where tree-valued Markov dynamics constructed as the solution of a well-posed martingale problem.
+Markov dynamics with values in the space of continuum trees have been constructed only recently.
+Examples include excursion path-valued Markov processes with continuous sample paths - which can therefore be thought of as tree-valued diffusions - as investigated in \cite{MR1814427, MR1891060, MR1959795}, and dynamics working with real-trees, for example, the so-called {\em root growth with re-grafting} (\cite{EvaPitWin2006}), the so-called {\em subtree prune and re-graft move} (\cite{EvaWin2006}) and the limiting {\em random mapping} (\cite{math.PR/0701657}).
+The present construction is extended to Fleming-Viot processes with selection in \cite{DepperschmidtGrevenPfaffelhuber2011}.

-An important consequence of the construction of the tree-valued resampling dynamics as solutions of well-posed martingale problems is that it allows to study the evolution of continuous {\em functionals} of these processes and characterize which functionals form strong Markov processes.
-As an example we describe the evolution of the distribution of tree-lengths of subtrees spanned by subsequentially sampled ``individuals''.
-With the depth of the tree another related interesting functional has been studied earlier in \cite{PfaffelhuberWakolbinger2006} using the look-down construction of~\cite{DonKur1999}.
-Since the depth measures the time to the most recent ancestor of {\em all} ``individuals'' of the population, it is not continuous with respect to the Gromov-weak topology.
-It is shown in \cite{PfaffelhuberWakolbinger2006} that the resulting process is not Markovian.